Ang Chan I: Battle of Chaktomuk (1521)

-Battle on the Four Rivers
+Battle on the Four Rivers (1522)

-After King Korn know that his nephew "Chao Ponhea Lumpaing" had died in Chaktomuk Fortress by the army of Chan Reachea, he became very angry and sent a wrath to his general "Ponhea Kao" who threw Troops in Chey Sour village, Kandal province, to mobilize for immediate revenge.
-In 1522 AD, 30,000 Ponhea Kao troops crossed the river to the west.
-The first 15,000 divisions were infantry led by "Ponhea Sral" and "Javea Viang" and stationed at Boeung Pong Peay north of Phnom Penh, while Ponhea Kao himself led the 2nd Battalion 15,000 with 60 warships stormed the port of Chan Reachea at Chroy Ponlea (now Chroy Changvar) Ponhea Kao's navy was so strong that it chased Chan Reach's navy, led by "Vibol Reach" and "Protous Reach", to Prek Pnov, then Chan Reachea general "Ponhea Mern Pich" who set up a fort in Prek Taten came out to help the "Vibol Reach" and "Prothous Reach" troops.
-Seeing this, Ponhea Kao also used the trick of losing and retreating so that "Ponhea Mern Pich" could chase after his army.
-"Ponhea Sral" and "Javea Viang" embedded in Boeung Pong Peay, north of Phnom Penh fight from behind at the lastly Ponhea Mern Pich was kill in Chatomuk river (now the Ponhea Mern Pich Monastery, also known as Ta Pich, is next to the Royal Monument in front of the Cambodia Royal Palace today) and the Chaktomuk rivers were called "the Bloody river" by people at the locals.
+After Korn discovered that his nephew Chao Ponhea Lumpaing had been killed in Chaktomuk fortress by Chan's army he became very angry and ordered his general Ponhea Kao, stationed in Chey Sour village in Kandal province, to mobilize for immediate revenge.
+So in 1522, 30,000 of Ponhea Kao's troops crossed the river to the west.
+The first 15,000 were infantry, stationed at Boeung Pong Peay, north of Phnom Penh, and led by Ponhea Sral and Javea Viang, while Ponhea Kao himself led the second battalion of 15,000 troops and 60 warships who stormed Chan's port at Chroy Ponlea (now Chroy Changvar).

+Ponhea Kao's navy was so strong that it chased Chan's navy, led by Vibol Reach and Protous Reach, to Prek Pnov, But then Chan's General Ponhea Mern Pich came out of the fort he had set up in Prek Taten to reinforce the Vibol Reach and Prothous Reach troops.
+Seeing this, Ponhea Kao used the trick of pretending to lose and retreat so that Ponhea Mern Pich would chase after him and his army, allowing Ponhea Sral and Javea Viang who were north of Phnom Penh to attack Ponhea Mern Pich's troops from behind.
+In the end, Ponhea Mern Pich was killed in the Chatomuk river, which was called "the bloody river" by the locals.
+The place is now known as the Ponhea Mern Pich Monastery or Ta Pich, and is next to the Royal Monument in front of the Cambodia Royal Palace.